-I think the other element tying back into rapid delivery and serverless is that serverless terms of the approach is highly opinionated.
+The other element tying back into rapid delivery and serverless is that serverless terms of the approach are highly opinionated.
 There are only so many ways that you can go about assembling your workloads and services.
 That’s not to say you can’t configure things in security.
-There still is responsibility there for application security that lands with the teams.
-And I know, we’ll probably talk about this later.
-But there’s probably a number of things that we do and that we’ve always done, regardless of whether or not we’re in Serverless.
-I think serverless definitely gives us more security.
-But it doesn’t mean that we don’t take it seriously, or that we don’t treat it as a fundamental.
+There is still a responsibility for application security that lands with the teams.
+And we’ll probably talk about this later.
+But there are several things we do and have always done, regardless of whether or not we’re Serverless.
+Serverless gives us more security.
+But it doesn’t mean that we don’t take it seriously or that we don’t treat it as fundamental.

 Shared Responsibility Model

 There’s also the risk exposure.
-If you have a purely serverless application, then you’re responsible for application security rather than secure cloud architecture.
-And if you mess up application security then maybe somebody might steal detail or data or hijack a session.
-But you know that it’s at an application or session level and infrastructure security is handled by the cloud provider.
+If you have a serverless application, you’re responsible for application security rather than secure cloud architecture.
+And if you mess up application security, somebody might steal details or data or hijack a session.
+But you know it’s at an application or session level, and the cloud provider handles infrastructure security.

 Evolve your security attitude from Castle and Moat to Zero Trust